Travel News

 Less predictable cost structures

-With variations based on timing (prepaid vs. airport) and peak travel periods, baggage fees are becoming more complex and harder to forecast.
+With variations based on timing (prepaid vs. airport), fare class, and peak travel periods, baggage fees are becoming more complex and harder to forecast.

 Policy gaps are amplified